 A native of Kingston, N.Y., Firefly Fisher grew up watching the New York Knicks, which inspired him to play basketball in his father’s driveway every chance he could.
 The driveway court was made of rocks, so Firefly had to become an expert ball handler just to keep possession of the ball.

 If you are looking for an inspiring story of overcoming adversity and a late start to achieve a lofty goal, look no further than Globetrotters dunking sensation Hammer Harrison.

-Moose Weekes is living a dream as a Harlem Globetrotter.
+Moose Weekes is living a dream with the Harlem Globetrotters.
 “I can’t think of another job where you can have such a great time doing what you love to do, while putting smiles on people’s faces every day,” says Moose.

 Rocket Pennington got his start in basketball when his stepfather introduced him to the sport at the age of five.
 His father, mother, stepfather and stepmother have all been major role models in his life.
 “They taught me how to be a man of understanding and respect,” says Rocket.

-TNT joined a very elite group in the fall of 2011, becoming the first woman to don the red, white, and blue since 1993 – and her success opened the door for current female star Ace Jackson.
+Harlem Globetrotter TNT Lister joined a very elite group in the fall of 2011, becoming the first woman to don the red, white, and blue since 1993 – and her success opened the door for other female players to join the team in recent years, including current star Ace Jackson.

 Zeus McClurkin is a testament to not giving up or letting obstacles get in the way of achieving one’s dreams.

 Wun “The Shot” Versher is one of the greatest shooters in team history – the 4-point shot is well within his range – and has been involved in some of the organization’s most historical and memorable moments.